TERRACLIMATE

 What is terraclimate?

-TerraClimate is a dataset of monthly climate and climatic water balance for global terrestrial surfaces from 1958-2015.
+TerraClimate is a dataset of monthly climate and climatic water balance for global terrestrial surfaces from 1950-present.
 These data provide important inputs for ecological and hydrological studies at global scales that require high spatial resolution and time-varying data.
 All data have monthly temporal resolution and a ~4-km (1/24th degree) spatial resolution.
-The data cover the period from 1958-2015.
-We plan to update these data periodically (annually).
+We plan to update these data annually.
+We have also provided future TerraClimate layers commensurate with global mean temperatures +2C and +4C above preindustrial levels, as well as a counterfactual simulation that removes the modeled influence of anthropogenic climate change.
+These data are available for pseudo years 1950-2025 and described in more detail below.

 Datasets